strindberg/emacsj/README.md

 these previous locations.
 A separate mark history is maintained for each file where it is used.
 The history only contains unique positions;
 a duplicate replaces any earlier item at the same position in the file.

-Besides maintaining a mark history, another difference between the plugin command and the standard IntelliJ set-mark command, is the the former always starts a new selection, whereas IntelliJ's command toggles selection.
+Besides maintaining a mark history, another difference between the plugin command and the standard IntelliJ set-mark command, is that the former always starts a new selection, whereas IntelliJ's command toggles selection.
 In other words, if a selection is already active, using the plugin command starts a new selection at the current point, instead of only turning off the selection.